 A Loadbalancer, Virtual IP, or Round-Robin DNS.
-This is used to provide a single entrypoint for users and for callbacks from the JobTracker.
+This is used to provide a single entry-point for users and for callbacks from the JobTracker.

 The load balancer should be configured for round-robin between the Oozie servers to distribute the requests.
 Users (using either the Oozie client, a web browser, or the REST API) should connect through the load balancer.
 In order to have full HA, the load balancer should also have HA support, or it becomes a single point of failure.
-For information about how to set up your Oozie servers to handle failover, see Configuring Oozie Failover.